-Up until now, Facebook has allowed brands to use call-to-action buttons on their posts and pages, but the actions were limited.
+Up until now, Facebook has allowed brands to use A call-to-action is a button or link on your ad that suggests the action you want your audience to take.
+Examples: "Learn More" or "Sign Up." buttons on their posts and pages, but the actions were limited.
 Facebook’s latest announcement puts power behind the buttons placed on pages.

 Integrate with Third Party Services

 This has been a long time comin’.
 Up until now, if you wanted to drive sales with your call-to-action button, you probably connected it to an external link going to your website.
 As a result, users were taken out of the Facebook environment and were likely to abandon.

 But now Facebook is partnering with several services to allow businesses to offer a seamless experience for buying a meal, purchasing tickets or booking an appointment.

 Here’s a look at the current list of services for appointment booking or requesting contact:

 (As I type this, only the first three are currently available.)

 You’ll first need to own an account with one of these services to be able to allow users to book appointments with you on Facebook.

 There are also currently two services for making food orders through Facebook: